- Live Rates

 Just as with other mortgages, there are some closing costs, like title insurance, escrow and underwriting fees.
 It’s even possible to have the lender pay those costs, in exchange for a slight increase in interest rate.
-The VA charges a Funding Fee of ½%, but it is added to the new loan balance; it’s not an out-of-pocket cost.
+The VA charges a Funding Fee, which is added to the new loan balance.

 As a general rule, if the new loan is ½% lower than the old one, the savings will be what most would call significant.

 To get a rough idea of the annual savings, just multiply the loan balance by the difference in rate.
 Lowering the rate by ½% on a $350,000 loan, for example, will save about $1,750 a year in interest—close to $145 a month.
 Dropping the rate by a full 1% would provide of around $3,500 in savings each year.